keyfactor-pub/terraform-provider-keyfactor/docs/resources/certificate.md

 ### Optional

+- `collection_id` (Number) Optional certificate collection ID.
+This is required if enrollment permissions have been granted at the collection level, for more information on collection permissions see the Keyfactor Command docs: https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/CertificatePermissions.htm?Highlight=collection%20permissions
 - `common_name` (String) Subject common name (CN) of the certificate.
 - `country` (String) Subject country of the certificate
 - `csr` (String) Base-64 encoded certificate signing request (CSR)